pagkly/Zed/Investopedia3/UN Principles for Responsible Investment (PRI) Definition.md

 -   Principle 5: We will work together to enhance our effectiveness in implementing the Principles.
 -   Principle 6: We will each report on our activities and progress towards implementing the Principles.

-Collectively, the organizations that have become signatories to these six principles are responsible for a total [assets under management (AUM)](https://www.investopedia.com/terms/a/aum.asp) of over $80 trillion.
-This includes many prominent founding signatories who helped launch the program, such as the Norwegian Government Pension Fund; the Government Pension Fund of Thailand; the Canada Pension Plan Investment Board; and the [California Public Employees’ Retirement System (CalPERS)](https://www.investopedia.com/terms/c/calpers.asp).
+Collectively, the organizations that have become signatories to these six principles are responsible for a total [[assets under management (AUM)]](https://www.investopedia.com/terms/a/aum.asp) of over $80 trillion.
+This includes many prominent founding signatories who helped launch the program, such as the Norwegian Government Pension Fund; the Government Pension Fund of Thailand; the Canada Pension Plan Investment Board; and the [[California Public Employees’ Retirement System (CalPERS)]](https://www.investopedia.com/terms/c/calpers.asp).

 ## Example of the UN Principles for Responsible Investment (PRI)

 Standard Life is a financial services company that was acquired by Manulife in 2015.
-Standard Life—a PRI signatory—uses ESG factors to assess emerging risks and opportunities in the automobile [supply chain](https://www.investopedia.com/terms/s/supplychain.asp), particularly as it relates to new anti-pollution legislation being considered by the [European Union (EU)](https://www.investopedia.com/terms/e/europeanunion.asp).
+Standard Life—a PRI signatory—uses ESG factors to assess emerging risks and opportunities in the automobile [[supply chain]](https://www.investopedia.com/terms/s/supplychain.asp), particularly as it relates to new anti-pollution legislation being considered by the [[European Union (EU)]](https://www.investopedia.com/terms/e/europeanunion.asp).

 After analyzing the potential impact of this new legislation on various automakers and parts suppliers, the company decided to make adjustments to their investments in that sector and also updated their valuation estimate of the lithium-ion battery manufacturer, LG Chem.
-This upward adjustment was due in part to their belief that the increased emission standards would accelerate the transition toward [electric vehicles](https://www.investopedia.com/ask/answers/041515/what-best-way-get-exposure-electric-cars-when-investing-automotive-sector.asp) and create an increased demand for batteries worldwide.
+This upward adjustment was due in part to their belief that the increased emission standards would accelerate the transition toward [[electric vehicles]](https://www.investopedia.com/ask/answers/041515/what-best-way-get-exposure-electric-cars-when-investing-automotive-sector.asp) and create an increased demand for batteries worldwide.